Icon Nutrition Outline Food

 Turkey, Rice & Veggie Mix

-This is an excellent, low-calorie, and low-fat recipe for pooches who may need to keep the pounds off.
-With a good balance of lean animal protein, healthy carbs, and veggies, it yields 12 cups of dog food and can be refrigerated for up to 5 days.
+This is an excellent, low-calorie, and low-fat recipe for pooches who may need to lose weight.
+Its good balance of lean animal protein, healthy carbs, and veggies yields 12 cups of dog food and can be refrigerated for up to 5 days.

 Ingredients